teamclouday/AndroidMic/README.md

 For USB adb, make sure the system has installed [adb](https://developer.android.com/tools/adb).
 The connect your phone to PC.

-__Configure advanced settings__: Click to open the advanced settings window, and pick an audio format the output audio device supports.
+__4. Configure advanced settings__: Click to open the advanced settings window, and pick an audio format the output audio device supports.
 Usually sample rate of 44.1k or 48k, mono channel, and i16 or i24 are supported.

 ### Android Side

-__Start the app__: Similar to the PC side, the installer will be released in the future.
-For now, compile the app from Android studio and install on your phone.
+__1. Start the app__: Download and install the apk file from release page.
+Then open the app.

-__Configure the app__: Open the side drawer menu, configure the connection method according to the option on PC app.
-Then pick the same audio format as the one in PC app advanced settings.
+__2. Configure the app__: Open the side drawer menu, configure the connection method according to the option on PC app.
+Then pick the **same audio settings** as the ones in PC app advanced settings.

-__Connect__: First start recording and give sufficient permissions.
+__3. Connect__: First start recording and give sufficient permissions.
 Recording permission for accessing your phone's mic.
 Notification permission so the app can let you know if it is still recording in the background.
 Then connect to the PC app.

 <details>
 <summary>More about connection configurations</summary>